-What really did happen was the accident at the soil mine.
+The fire at the soil mine – that part was true, too.
 Quarantines at the border, waiting-lists as long as your arm.
-Growing up in the woods, I didn’t have a lot of experience waiting in line.
-It’s a special sort of municipal Hell.
+I grew up in the woods, so I don’t have a lot of experience waiting in line.
+It’s a special sort of city suffering.

-My guide through the firey gates was a Border Administrator named Sid Civilian.
-Sid didn’t like their job much, chiefly because it was a crushing, demoralizing grab-bag of systemic prejudice wrapped in a bow of red-tape.
-A good person, I really believe so – when I heard them speak, I could feel that unique suffering of a good person working a day-job in hell.
+Eventually I was processed by a Border Administrator named Sid Civilian.
+Sid didn’t like their job much, chiefly because it was a demoralizing grab-bag of systemic prejudice wrapped in a bow of red-tape.
+Sid’s a good person, I really believe so – when they spoke, I would hear the unmistakable breathing of a good person working a day-job in Hell.